jhorv/Exercises/readme.md

 f 0 = 1

 Something like that.
 Just memoize f(x) and then you have the solution.
 It is certainly not as complex as the previous problem.

+6/10/2016:

+I did some thinking last night.
+There is really a wide gap between my intention and how much I actually feel like programming in Python.
+I already have a 2k library for ML that is okay and 1k LOC poker game with basic tabular RL players.

+In regards to the later, do I really feel like rewriting it all in Python.
+I wrote yesterday that Haskell is on par with Python, but now I really regret writing that.
+No way, seriously, there is no way I feel like doing any serious RL work in Python.

+In the first place, what was my plan for RL in the first place?
+I just decided that I need Python + Theano or Tensorflow because I wanted to offload the work on dealing with recurrent nets.

+But it is not like I can't do it with Spiral, it will just be slower.

+Indeed, having it all made for me would be the right thing to have, but once I start expanding the games the programming burden on me will only increase.
+1k is already a bit much to do in Python already and I do not want the burden of dealing with an expanding code base in a dynamic language.

+In the first place, I haven't even tried the online poker tables with tabular RL methods, maybe with properly designed coarse features, the lowest stakes would be beatable.
+Futhermore, if one looks at the Atari games which Deepmind made its first claim to fame, they used feedforward convolutional nets?
+AlphaGo?
+The same kind of nets.

+Feedforward nets in Spiral are just as good as anywhere else.

+In a few years, the F# community will push it as the [data science language](https://github.com/Microsoft/visualfsharp/issues/1123) of choice on the .NET platform, and then what would I do with a large codebase in Python?
+Scrap it again?

+---

+So in a nutshell, let me scrap the Python plan and go with what I have.
+The recurrent net situation will resolve itself on its own, but while seemingly trivial, things like interfacing my bots with online sites will be a lot to keep me busy.
+Thousands of lines of code will have to be written just for that, and I do not want to rely on a dynamic language for that.

+I've looked at Python's features and the functional programming story is dismal.

+Haskell on the other hand really does offer a window into the world beyond - I am sure I can get to 70-80% even with its poor tooling, but what I will gain from that is something that I will be able to take back to F#.

+In the end it comes to down to style.
+The code one writes should be beyond all beautiful and efficient.
+The skills I've painstakingly developed in F# and then augmented in the last few weeks in Haskell are not something I want to let go.
+It was different than with Haskell - Python won't make me a better programmer.
+I do not want to change my thinking patterns in ways that are a regression.
+I certainly don't and I won't.

+Coding style is of utmost importance to me.
+Style is power.

+---

+So with that, I'll do the wrong thing in the short term and just forget about recurrent nets for the time being.
+And with that I'll open up a door to more time.
+The time I would spend rewriting stuff in Python, I will spend to boost my skills even further.
+And in actuality, I will be able to start RL a lot sooner because of that.

+That's beauty.

+For today, I think I'll actually do one more problem in Haskell.
+I think I am finally getting the hang of how to do pure functional programming.
+I think I have a good idea of how to do everything I could with imperative programming in Haskell now including loops that look backward.
+I got confused by those DP examples - I did not realize that they are exactly equivalent to loops in an imperative language.
+In fact, it is amazing that I did not see the connection earlier.

+I'll also watch the lectures for this [Parallel Programming](https://www.coursera.org/learn/parprog1/) course while I am at it.

+Really, I need to take it easy.